MicrosoftDocs/bot-docs/articles/index.md

                                         </div>
                                         <div class="cardText">
                                             <h3>Deploy and publish bots</h3>
-                                            <p>Learn how to register a bot with the portal, deploy a bot to Azure, and publish a bot to the Bot Directory.</p>
+                                            <p>Learn how to register bots with the portal, deploy a bot to Azure, and publish a bot to the Bot Directory.</p>
                                         </div>
                                     </div>
                                 </div>